Example workflow with tidypopgen

 }

-And read them back into a q_matrix_list:
+And read them back into our R environment using q_matrix_list:

-q_list <- q_matrix(dir)
+q_list <- read_q_files(dir)

 summary(q_list)

-q_matrix has read and summarised the .Q files from our analysis,and we can access a single matrix from the list by selecting the run number and K value of interest.
-For example, if we would like to view the second run of K = 3:
+q_matrix_list has read and summarised the .Q files from our analysis, and we can access a single matrix from the list by selecting the run number and K value of interest using get_q_matrix as before.

-get_q_matrix(q_list, k = 3, run = 2)
+get_q_matrix(q_list, k = 3, run = 1)

 #> .Q1 .Q2 .Q3